Equations involving the modular $j$-function and its derivatives: Solvability of Certain Equations Involving Periodic Functions

 As the following example shows, we may also need to consider non-periodic functions which are \emph{asymptotically periodic}.
 Dealing with those functions requires a considerably more sophisticated setup than the one in \Cref{prop: intro periodic pole}, so we first discuss the example in detail to clarify the choices made in the rest of this section.

 \begin{example}

 Consider the equation where $\alpha$ is to be determined later.
-In order to write this equation as a polynomial in $z$ with periodic coefficients, we apply the $z\mapsto -\frac{1}{z}$ transformation and get
+In order to write this equation as a polynomial in $z$ with periodic coefficients, we apply the $z\mapsto -\frac{1}{z}$ transformation\footnote{ {The action of the group $\SL_2(\Z)$ is generated by the transformations $z\mapsto z+1$ and $z\mapsto -\frac{1}{z}$.
+Since our functions are invariant under the former, it is natural to apply the latter; while $j$ is invariant under it, $j'$ and $j''$ are not, and we take advantage of this fact.}} and get

 In this example the ratio of the coefficients of $z^8$ and $z^{10}$ actually has a pole at $i$.
-However, checking this in general requires sufficiently precise zero estimates at the conjugates of $\rho$ and $i$, which are hard to produce for polynomials involving $j''$ (see \Cref{example: no zero estimate for j''}); on the other hand, we can provide sharp zero estimates for polynomials in $j$, $j'$ only (see \S\ref{sec:zeroesetimates}).
+However, checking for poles among such ratios in a general equation requires sufficiently precise zero estimates at the conjugates of $\rho$ and $i$, which are hard to produce for polynomials involving $j''$ (see \Cref{example: no zero estimate for j''}); on the other hand, we can provide sharp zero estimates for polynomials in $j$, $j'$ only (see \S\ref{sec:zeroesetimates}).
 The latter estimates turn out to be enough: for instance, when the original equation does not contain $z$, after the $z\mapsto -\frac{1}{z}$ transformation the coefficient of the lowest power of $z$ does not depend on $j''$.
 This is exemplified here by the coefficient of $z^6$.
-Hence our strategy hinges on the fact that the ratio between a particular coefficient not involving $j''$, which we can procure in all cases, and the leading coefficient has a pole or exponential growth on some fundamental domain.
+Hence our strategy hinges on the fact that the ratio between a particular coefficient not involving $j''$, which we can procure in all cases, and the leading coefficient has a pole or exponential growth in some fundamental domain.